Sigma Arietis

-Sigma Arietis, Latinized from σ Arietis, is the Bayer designation for a star in the northern constellation of Aries.
-It has an apparent visual magnitude of +5.52, which is bright enough for the star to be seen with the naked eye from dark suburban skies.
-The star is located at a distance of approximately 463 ly from the Sun based on parallax, and is drifting further away with a radial velocity of +17 km/s.
+Sigma Arietis is a star in the northern constellation of Aries.
+Its name is a Bayer designation that is Latinized from σ Arietis, and abbreviated Sigma Ari or σ Ari.
+This star has an apparent visual magnitude of +5.52, which is bright enough for the star to be seen with the naked eye from dark suburban skies.
+The star is located at a distance of approximately 463 ly from the Sun based on parallax measurements, and is drifting further away with a radial velocity of +17 km/s.
 On November 20, 1952, it was observed being occulted by the planet Jupiter.

 Sigma Arietis is a B-type main sequence star with a stellar classification of B7 V. This is a large star with three times the radius of the Sun and 3.8 times the Sun's mass.
-It shines around 301 times as brightly as the Sun, with this energy being radiated into space from its outer atmosphere at a scorching hot effective temperature of 13,121 K. It is this heat that gives the star the blue-white hue of a B-type star.
+It shines around 301 times as brightly as the Sun, with this energy being radiated into space from its outer atmosphere at an effective temperature of 13,121 K. It is this heat that gives the star the blue-white hue of a B-type star.
 Sigma Arietis is spinning at a rapid clip, with a projected rotational velocity of 165 km/s.
-It is a probable member of the Cas-Tau OB association of stars that share a common motion through space.
+It is about 36 million years old and is a probable member of the Cas-Tau OB association of stars that share a common motion through space.

 In 2016, a stellar companion was reported based on observations using adaptive optics with the Gemini North Telescope.
+This object has a mass equal to or slightly greater than the Sun.
+It has an effective temperature of 5,524 K.